trueos/pcbsd/src-qt5/docs/controlpanel.rst

 Press "Start" to start the backup.
 A progress bar will indicate the status and size of the backup.
 Once the backup is complete, click the "Finished" button to exit this screen.

+Use :menuselection:`Classic Backups --> Extract Home Dir` to restore a previously made home directory backup.
 **Be sure this is what you want to do before using this option, as it will overwrite the current contents of the user's home directory.** If your goal is to restore files without destroying the current versions, use the "Restore Data" tab instead.